About Melanie and the Fellowship that Honors Her Memory

 • Direct representation.

 One law student from an ABA-accredited law school will be selected annually to receive the Melanie Kushnir Access to Justice Fellowship.
-Each fall, interested law students will submit an application demonstrating their passion for public interest law.
+Each winter, interested law students will submit an application demonstrating their passion for public interest law.
 Finalists may be asked to interview with the Selection Committee in February.
 The Melanie Kushnir Access to Justice Fellowship selection committee is comprised of one Legal Aid staff member; one Legal Aid Center board member; one member of the Legal Aid Center Pro Bono Advisory Council; one representative of the William S. Boyd School of Law; one Justice of the Nevada Supreme Court or their designee; one representative of the Supreme Court Access to Justice Commission; and Ira Kushnir, Melanie’s father, or a family representative, if available.

 The winning student will have demonstrated their commitment to public interest law and the capacity to carry on Melanie’s work in assisting those unable to afford the civil legal help they need.
 The Fellowship begins in May or at the end of the law school academic year.
 The Fellow will receive a $10,000 stipend for their summer at Legal Aid Center and work as part of the Pro Bono Project assisting with access to justice projects currently underway.